kddprojectgroup1/kdd-project-group_1/README.md

 All of this content and context is helpful for vacation planners, and the more accurate, useful travel information we can provide, the more our users will trust us.

-To scale our ability to answer these travel queries, we needed a systematic approach to storing and serving high-quality information about entities (e.g. ratings, cities, landmarks, events, etc.) and the relationships between them (e.g. the most popular landmark in a city for a reasonable price, the best neighbourhood, etc.).
+To scale our ability to answer these travel queries, we needed a systematic approach to storing and serving high-quality information about entities (e.g. ratings, cities, landmarks, events, etc.) and the relationships between them (e.g. the most popular landmark in a city for a reasonable price, the best neighbourhood, etc.)

+2. Data Understanding and EDA:
+==